Rat, Mice, Rodent, Mammal ECT Pest Control Grantham, Melton Mowbray, Oakham

-While molehills are unsightly and can cause much consternation to keen gardeners or greenkeepers, the tunnels themselves, usually just below the surface, can be extremely dangerous to both humans and heavy-footed domestic and agricultural animals such as horses, cows and sheep.
+While molehills are unsightly and can cause much consternation to keen gardeners or greenkeepers, the tunnels themselves, usually just below the surface, can be hazardous to both humans and heavy-footed domestic and agricultural animals such as horses, cows and sheep.

 There are only two ways to get rid of a mole effectively; that is by trapping it or by gassing it.
 On our first visit, we will assess each situation on its merits and advise on the best way to deal with the problem.

 Grey squirrels are considered to be a pest.
 Should one take up residence in your loft space, you will soon find yourself with considerable damage to your roof timbers and electrical wiring.
-Like all rodents, they have to constantly gnaw solid surfaces to grind down their continually growing front teeth.
+Like all rodents, they have to continually gnaw solid surfaces to grind down their continuously growing front teeth.

 Even if squirrels remain outside in the trees where they belong, they can still be an enormous nuisance by chewing away at the bark of trees, exposing the trunks to disease and eating new shoots on saplings.
 An area of woodland that has a high squirrel population can soon become decimated.

 During our initial visit to the site, we will inspect to ascertain the entry points being used by the squirrels to gain access and then suggest ways to secure their entry points to prevent reinfestation.
 However, this work must be delayed until after we have confirmed that all the squirrels have been dealt with.
 This is because, once squirrels have occupied an area, should they find their access barred, they will make all attempts to regain entry and, in so doing, possibly cause more damage that will need to be repaired after our work is done.

 As it is an offence to release grey squirrels into the wild, we have no choice but to humanely dispatch them according to the rules laid down by the General Licence governing pest control.
 This can be carried out in one of two ways.
 We can either trap them and then dispose of them or use a one-step poison.